 - Deficiency of vitamin D

 - Use of some prescription medications

-If any of these conditions are apparent, they may provide the liable party’s attorneys with an opportunity to try and reduce their client’s legal responsibility for your accident.
+If any of these conditions are apparent, they may provide the liable party’s attorneys with an opportunity to try to reduce their client’s legal responsibility for your accident.
 However, by taking proactive steps to mitigate your risk of a slip and fall, you put yourself in a stronger position, both physically and legally, should an accident occur.
-For example, staying fit through physical training helps with your lower body strength.
-You can improve and maintain your balance through activities such as yoga and Tai Chi.
-If you have poor vision, be sure to wear corrective lenses whenever you leave home.
+For example, staying fit through physical training helps with your lower body strength, and you can improve and maintain your balance through activities such as yoga and tai chi.
+In addition, if you have poor vision, be sure to wear corrective lenses whenever you leave home.

-- Head injuries, from mild concussions that heal quickly to TBIs that may cause permanent disability
+- Head injuries, from mild concussions that heal quickly to traumatic brain injuries that may cause permanent disability

 - Bone fractures